tweag/ormolu/DESIGN.md

 of which fit in linear space.
 So care is necessary to keep memory bounded.

-The compexities of the `BriDoc` structure, together with the lack of documentation, make Brittany at least challenging to maintain.
+The complexities of the `BriDoc` structure, together with the lack of documentation, make Brittany at least challenging to maintain.

 ### Hindent